What is the Asiago Loop?

 Is the Asiago Loop for Gravel?

-Spoiler: No!
-The Asiago Loop is not a technical route but it does contain a few rough sections.
+As always, it depends!
+The Asiago Loop is not a technical route but it does contain rough sections.
 There is a longer hike-a-bike section for reaching the top of Monte Ortigara, but it’s definitely worth it.
-We recommend riding the loop with a hardtail or full-suspension bike.
-Nevertheless, some of our friends rode it with a monstercross gravel bike with wide tyres with no problem.
+We recommend riding the loop with a hardtail Mtb but also a Monstercross is all right.
+Nevertheless, some of our friends rode it with a gravel bike with wide tyres with no problem.
 It always depends on the rider at the end!

 When should I ride it?

 The best season to ride the loop is in late spring or early autumn when there is really no one around.
 Pay attention that a lot of refugios and malgas are closed in this period.
+And also check the weather as it can make everything harder.
 Of course, riding it in summer is a good choice too.
 Usually, the snow in the upper part is too much to enjoy the loop till May.

 What about wild camping?